OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/project-init/doc-doxygen.md

 Run the Doxywizard interactively from the ***Start*** menu.
 Fill out the project settings as shown below.

-* Working directory: `doc-doxygen-project` in the repository
+* Working directory: `doc-doxygen-project` - in the repository
 * Project name: `StateCU` - will be shown in HTML output
 * Project synopsis: `CDSS consumptive use model` - will be shown in HTML output
 * Project version or id: `13` - corresponds to StateCU version - will be shown in output
 * Source code directory: `src/main/fortran` in repository
-* Destination directory: `doc-doxygen-project/output` - will use .gitignore
+* Destination directory: `doc-doxygen-project/output` - use `.gitignore` to ignore in repository

 ![doxywizard setup](doc-doxygen-images/doxywizard-project-1.png)